SpinalHDL/SpinalHDL/README.md

 About SpinalHDL
 ============

+SpinalHDL is:
-SpinalHDL is a programming language to describe digital hardware and then generate the corresponding VHDL/Verilog file.
+- A language to describe digital hardware

-## Advantages over VHDL/Verilog
+- Compatible with EDA tools as it generate the corresponding VHDL/Verilog file
+- Much more powerfull than VHDL, Verilog and SystemVerilog by its syntaxes and features
+- Much less verbose than VHDL, Verilog and SystemVerilog
+- Not an HLS, nor based on the event driven paradigm
-- No restriction to the genericity of your hardware description by using Scala constructs
+- Allow you to use all features of Scala to elaborate your hardware and verify it
-- No more endless wiring.
-Create and connect complex buses like AXI in one line.
-- Evolving capabilities.
-Create your own buses definition and abstraction layer.
-- Reduce code size by a high factor, especially for wiring.
-Allowing you to have a better visibility, more productivity and fewer headaches.
-- Free and user friendly IDE.
-Thanks to scala world for auto-completion, error highlight, navigation shortcut and many others
-- Extract information from your digital design and then generate files that contain information about some latency and addresses
-- Bidirectional translation between any data type and bits.
-Useful to load a complex data structure from a CPU interface.
-- Check for you that there is no combinational loop / latch
-- Check that there is no unintentional cross clock domain
+- Free and can be used in the industry without any license.

 Getting started
 ===============

 ## Links
 - Documentation                  <br> http://spinalhdl.github.io/SpinalDoc/
 - Presentation of the language   <br> http://spinalhdl.github.io/SpinalDoc/presentation/